-With a new landmark study, Sacramento is at last officially recognizing the mid-century modern structures that define a critical period in our city’s architectural history.
+With a new landmark study, Sacramento is officially recognizing the mid-century modern structures that define a critical period in our city’s architectural history.
 Here are five retro-cool gems—from Gunther’s to Eichlers—that deserve a deeper look into what makes them both time-specific and timeless.

 Illustration by Hector Guerrero